dantol29/network-snake/README.md

 - A hashmap of `unordered_map<int fd, snakes>` to remove iterations over snakes vector
 - Add logic if data is not sent/received to socket in one write
+- Send only map around the snake (in case field gets really big)

 ## Materials